Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 import:py from langchain_community.vectorstores.chroma {Chroma}
 ```

-- `PyPDFDirectoryLoader` is used to load documents from a directory.
+- `PyPDFDirectoryLoader`: Used to load documents from a directory.
-- `RecursiveCharacterTextSplitter` is used to split the documents into chunks.
+- `RecursiveCharacterTextSplitter`: Used to split the documents into chunks.
-- `OllamaEmbeddings` is used to generate embeddings from document chunks.
+- `OllamaEmbeddings`: Used to generate embeddings from document chunks.
-- `Chroma` is our vector store for storing the embeddings.
+- `Chroma`: Our vector store for storing the embeddings.

 Now let's define the `rag_engine` object that will handle the retrieval and generation of responses.
 The object will have two properties: `file_path` for the location of documents and `chroma_path` for the location of the vector store.